ckbeaz/UCD-SN-Story-Share/readme.md

 **Difficulty to implement:** Low.
 Inclusion of variable set is easy but you have to figure out how you want to provide the "resubmit" link to the user.

-**Instructions:** Import and commit the update set.
+**Instructions:** Import and commit the [update set](https://github.com/earlduque/UCD-SN-Story-Share/tree/master/Automatically%20start%20a%20catalog%20item%20based%20on%20a%20previous%20RITM).
 Add new variable set to a catalog item.
-Go to the catalog item submission form and add &sysparm_ritm=[sys_id] to the URL.
+Go to the catalog item submission form and add &sysparm_ritm= + sys_id to the URL.

 ## Queue Manager